Aryan-0001/Celestify/README.md

 ## 🙌 Contributions

-Right now, the repo is mainly for prototyping — but feedback, ideas, and improvements are always welcome.
-Feel free to open issues or start a discussion!
+Feedbacks, ideas, and improvements are always welcome.
+Feel free to contribute!

 ---